penrose/penrose/packages/docs-site/blog/staged-layout.md

 ## Staging makes layout a lot easier in Penrose

-Separating shape layout and label layout helped me reduce my [cognitive load] (https://en.wikipedia.org/wiki/Cognitive_load).
+Separating shape layout and label layout helped me reduce my [cognitive load](https://en.wikipedia.org/wiki/Cognitive_load).
 We decided to **divide the layout optimization problem into multiple stages** to help the optimizer.
 Here's the same example as above, but laid out in two stages:

 - `shape`: lay out the vertices for $\triangle JKL$, the incenter $P$, and point $m$.
 - `label`: put all labels near the points they label.